sakshis19/sakshis19/README.md

 ### 👩‍💻 About Me

 - Currently pursuing **PG-Diploma in Big Data Analytics** from CDAC Mumbai
-- Strong foundation in Python, SQL, Hadoop, Docker, Spark, Airflow, AWS Cloud and Power BI
+- Building foundation in Python, SQL, Hadoop, Docker, Spark, Airflow, AWS Cloud and Power BI
 - Passionate about building ETL pipelines and solving data engineering problems
 - Constantly upskilling in **Cloud Tech, Kafka, Docker, PostgreSQL**
 - Exploring the world of real-time streaming and distributed data systems